 The Union for the Mediterranean promotes economic integration across 15 neighbours to the EU’s south in North Africa, the Middle East and the Balkans region.

-The re-launch was an opportunity to render relations both more concrete and more visible with the initiation of new regional and sub-regional projects with real relevance for those living in the region.
-Projects address areas such as economy, environment, energy, health, migration and culture.
+Formerly known as the Barcelona Process, cooperation was re-launched in 2008 as the Union for the Mediterranean.
+It was an opportunity to make relations more operational with the initiation of new regional and sub-regional projects with relevance for those living in the region.
+Projects address areas such as economy, environment, energy, health, migration, education and social affairs.

 Along with the 28 EU member states, 15 Southern Mediterranean countries are members of the UfM: Albania, Algeria, Bosnia and Herzegovina, Egypt, Israel, Jordan, Lebanon, Mauritania, Monaco, Montenegro, Morocco, Palestine, Syria (suspended), Tunisia and Turkey.
 Libya is an observer.